 The temple city and pilgrim town of Madurai has captivated visitors for years.
 Ancient history and culture permeate every corner and mesmerizing Dravidian style temples dominate the skyline.
 Walking through the streets of bustling places like Pudhu Mandapam, it’s easy to feel like you’ve stepped into the past as vendors call out and encourage you to buy famous Madurai cotton sarees and intricately designed brassware.
 Yet, the best places to visit in Madurai aren’t confined to temples and shops that look as old as time.
 There are many more destinations to explore, each as interesting as the next.

-Try covering these 9 popular Madurai places to visit on your next trip!
+Try covering these 9 popular places to visit in Madurai on your next trip!

 1. Meenakshi Amman Temple